wdkk/iSuperColliderKit/README.md

 1. Launch iSCApp.xcodeproj using XCode
 It need to already generate 'libsndfile', 'libscsynth' and 'libiSCKit'.
 Location :  [project root] > [platform] > [iSCApp] > iSCApp.xcodeproj

 2. Run
-iSCKit must use iOS devices (cannot use simulator).
+**iSCKit must use iOS devices (cannot use simulator).**
 If this process succeed, iSCKit is available.

 3. Check Supercollider Log
 Please make sure suppercollider log message on this app, then select 'live' tab, iSCApp sound sine wave ( {SinOsc.ar()}.play ).

-##  Setting Detail
+##  Setting Details

 1. Project Location
 Project directory must be located same position of iSCKit directory like to iSCApp directory.